axelspringer/axelspringer.github.io/README.md

 Send PULL-Requests if you want to contribute your ideas and alterations to the project.
 Please remember to stick to the common code conventions and make sure that your commit messages are self-explanatory.

-**Important**: All changes should be made on the dev branch!
+**Important**: All changes should be made on the **develop** branch!
 They will then be integrated into the master branch automatically.

 ### Present your project on axelspringer.github.io